10 Things to Know Before Becoming a Psychologist

 10 - Good Things Come to Those Who Wait

 By “things,” I mean money.
 The job search can be daunting for many new professionals, and for aspiring psychologists, it’s no different.
 Many students accrue loans to finance the long educational journey, so finding a job that pays well isn’t just important; it’s essential.
 Fortunately, clinical psychology pays well.
 Most college students leave school with the expectation and hope of earning an annual between $50,000‒60,000.
-However, most first-year clinicians begin with a salary of $100,000.
-Some clinical psychologists start with a salary closer to $150,000.
+However, the median salary for clinical psychologists is about $90,000.
+But the top-earning clinical psychologists bring home around $170,000 every year.
 It may have taken eight to 10 years of school to earn it, but that’s a good salary by anyone’s estimation.
 And, as you progress through your career, it only gets better.
 However, note that non-profit work typically means lower pay, while clinical psychologists in private practice have almost limitless financial potential.

 Related Psychology Education Guides